The Best Cloud Phone Systems for UK Businesses in 2026

 The issue is that while this bundle is real, UK customers can’t take advantage of it since SMS isn’t included on its Ultimate tier.
 Instead, it’s only a part of RingCentral’s Contact Centre offering at present.
 Still, all of this does suggest that UK RingCentral RingEX customers could get SMS capabilities in the near future.

-• Medium-sized UK teams that need a phone system, not just calling: If you rely on inbound calls to generate revenue, and you cannot afford missed calls during the 2027 transition, Ultimate’s call routing, queues and admin controls make it a safer operational choice.
+• You need a phone system, not just calling: If you rely on inbound calls to generate revenue, and you cannot afford missed calls during the 2027 transition, Ultimate’s call routing, queues and admin controls make it a safer operational choice.

-• Hybrid teams that need coaching and quality control: Ultimate is built for managers who need to support staff remotely and keep standards consistent, without adding layers of extra software.
+• You need coaching and quality control: Ultimate is built for managers who need to support staff remotely and keep standards consistent, without adding layers of extra software.

-• Businesses that live in their CRM and need phone data to sync: If your sales or service team works inside a CRM or helpdesk all day, RingCentral’s integration ecosystem is one of the strongest reasons to choose it over 8×8 Work or GoTo Connect.
+• You prioritise CRM and need phone data to sync: If your sales or service team works inside a CRM or helpdesk all day, RingCentral’s integration ecosystem is one of the strongest reasons to choose it over 8×8 Work or GoTo Connect.

-• Choose 8×8 Work if you prioritise predictable international calling: 8×8 is often the cleaner fit for global calling requirements, even if RingCentral does include EMEA calling by default (you’ll need an international add-on for further coverage or local numbers).
+• You prioritise predictable international calling: 8×8 Work is often the cleaner fit for global calling requirements, even if RingCentral does include EMEA calling by default (you’ll need an international add-on for further coverage or local numbers).

-• Choose bOnline if you are a domestic, high-volume calling business on a tight budget: If cost predictability is the priority and you do not need call coaching tools, bOnline can be a better (and simpler) fit for smaller UK teams.
+• You are a domestic, high-volume calling business on a tight budget: If cost predictability is the priority and you do not need call coaching tools, bOnline can be a better (and simpler) fit for smaller UK teams.

-• Choose GoTo Connect if hardware flexibility and SMS workflows matter most: GoTo tends to be especially strong for businesses trying to keep legacy desk phone setups while modernising and for teams that want a simple messaging workflow inside the same app.
+• Your priority is hardware flexibility and SMS workflows: GoTo tends to be especially strong for businesses trying to keep legacy desk phone setups while modernising, and for teams that want a simple messaging workflow inside the same app.

 2. 8×8 Work: Best Cloud Phone System for International Calling